 [I have changed the original (shaded blue) and included text shaded yellow below, to bring this more in line with the description of microcontrollers in Robotics.
 Please confirm it is correct]

 A microcontroller is basically a type of computer that comes in different packages and sizes.
 A microcontroller is a type of computer that is a compact integrated circuit (packaged in different shapes and sizes) that is designed to control one specific operation.
-This operation will generally take the form of feedback on reading input and output.
-It is also commonly referred to as General Purpose Input Output (GPIO).
+This operation will generally take the form of feedback on reading input and output through General Purpose Input Output (GPIO) ports.

 Figure 1.4: Example of a microcontroller (PIC32MX Series Microcontrollers)